pinkimahato9814-afk/Pizza_sales_analysis/README.md

 The Pizza Sales Analysis project is designed to analyse transactional sales data from a pizza store.
 The goal is to identify key business insights, trends, and KPIs that will help management make informed decisions related to sales, marketing, and operations.

 Business Objectives
-Identify overall revenue, total pizzas sold, and total number of orders.
+Identify overall revenue,total pizzas sold, and total number of orders.
 Determine sales distribution by pizza category, size, and type.
 Analyse time-based trends in sales (daily, monthly, and yearly).
 Highlight best-selling and least-selling pizzas by revenue and quantity.